 Translation vs. Transcreation

-Translation is all about replacing words in one language with corresponding words from another.
+The translation process is all about replacing words in one language with corresponding words from another.
 That’s often adequate, but it’s also how you can wind up with phrases like “Eat your fingers off” in your marketing.

 Transcreation is a combination of the words “translate” and “creation.”
 With transcreation, your translators don’t just replace words.
 They’re writers who use their cultural knowledge and creativity to create content that keeps the same core message and tone but also resonates with the intended audience.